youldash/iOS/Day 4/README.md

 @end
 ```

 * The `GREdge` interface is now ready for implementation.
-Continue by editing the corresponding `GREdge.m` file adding the following import statements (under `#import "GREdge.h"`), along with the property synthesizer stub for your Edge properties:
+Continue by editing the corresponding `GREdge.m` file and adding the following import statements (under `#import "GREdge.h"`), along with the property synthesizer stub for your Edge properties:

 ``` Objective-C
 #import "GRNode.h"